England Fans Fired Up As Ashes Drama Unfolds In Leeds - UrduPoint

 Jonny Bairstow was controversially stumped by Australia wicketkeeper Alex Carey, sparking accusations of breaking the "spirit of cricket" and causing a diplomatic incident, with the prime ministers of both countries weighing in.

+The dismissal riled up a Lord's crowd usually known for its reserve, with MCC members even heckling the Australian players as they went to the dressing rooms.

-Headingley, by contrast, is known to be a rowdy arena at the best of times, particularly its Western Terrace.
+By contrast Headingley, the headquarters of Yorkshire, is known to be a rowdy arena at the best of times, particularly its Western Terrace.

 Simon Woolrych, 56, from London, was one of the early arrivals in the stand, but said the blame for Sunday's incident lay with Bairstow.